Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 ### **Deprecated Visualization addons**
-The following List below shows which Visualization addons are not more integrated within this Version.
+The following List below shows which Visualization addons are not more integrated within this Version.<br>
 The most of them uses python 2.7 or are only compatible until Splunk 7.3.x

 ### **Donut Viz C3**